Fadil Muriqi: NK Rijeka

 In the 1989–90 season together with his younger brother Xhevdet, he moved to NK Rijeka and played there another season in the Yugoslav First League before moving to Australia.

 Australia

-Fadil Muriqi became the first ethnic Albanian footballer to play in the National Soccer League in Australia.
+Fadil Muriqi became the second ethnic Albanian footballer, after Burim Zajmi, to play in the National Soccer League in Australia.
 He joined Sydney Croatia (today Sydney United) and played the 1991–92 season with them having 23 appearances and scoring 3 goals.

 In the following season he moved to another Croatian Australian club, Canberra FC where he played for two seasons before joining the Albanian club of South Dandenong (Dandenong Thunder) helping them to get promoted up to Victorian State League Division 1.
 In 1997, he played for the Fawkner Blues in the Victorian Premier League and in the following season moved back to South Dandenong for their first ever season in the Victorian Premier League.

 Family

 Fadil Muriqi is married to Lumnije Muriqi and has three children.
 The eldest being Rinor Muriqi, the second eldest, Margarita Muriqi and the youngest Gentiana Muriqi.